The Top 10 Supplements for Low Mood and Motivation

 Take the 2-minute quiz →1.
 Coenzyme Q10

-There is strong evidence that Coenzyme Q10 improves depression symptoms, with Examine.com rating the evidence as grade A. Coenzyme Q10 as a supplement is a antioxidant derived from naturally occurring (also synthesised), commonly taken as capsule or softgel.
+There is strong evidence that Coenzyme Q10 improves depression symptoms.
+Grade A, according to Examine.com.
+Coenzyme Q10 as a supplement is a antioxidant derived from naturally occurring (also synthesised), commonly taken as capsule or softgel.
 Studies typically use 100–300mg.

 Coenzyme Q10, also known as CoQ10, is a compound the body produces naturally and uses to generate energy within cells.
 Production declines with age and is also reduced by statin medications.
 It is known to support energy levels, reduce fatigue, and support heart health.
 It can also act as an antioxidant, helping to protect cells from damage.
 It is available as a capsule and is best taken with a meal containing fat to improve absorption.